Love for Money

-Love For Money; Or, The Boarding School is a 1691 comedy play by the English writer Thomas D'Urfey.
+Love For Money, also known as The Boarding School, is a 1691 comedy play by the English writer Thomas D'Urfey.
 It was originally staged at the Theatre Royal, Drury Lane by the United Company.
 In 1733 it was adapted into a ballad opera The Boarding School by Charles Coffey.

 In 2025 a lost work from the play, the song As Soon as Day Began To Peep by English composer Henry Purcell, was rediscovered in the Worcestershire County Archives by Caro Lesemann-Elliott, a researcher on the 'Music, Heritage, Place' project (co-led by Kirsten Gibson, Stephen Rose, and Nancy Kerr); it was unknown to modern scholars.
 Announcing the find, music professor Stephen Rose said the song was written for a character called Monsieur le Prate, a French fop who is "not quite in control of his emotions" in trying to woo a woman: "He comically compares himself to a cat howling and scratching at the door of his beloved, with Purcell representing the miaows in music."
-He added that, at the play’s performance in London, audience members booed it as a malicious attack on a girls’ boarding school in Chelsea where D’Urfey had stayed in 1690: "Purcell’s opera Dido and Aeneas was performed at the same school in around 1687, so it is interesting to see Purcell also involved in a play that satirised the venue of his opera and the girls who sang in it."
+He added that, at the play's performance in London, audience members booed it as a malicious attack on a girls’ boarding school in Chelsea where D’Urfey had stayed in 1690: "Purcell’s opera Dido and Aeneas was performed at the same school in around 1687, so it is interesting to see Purcell also involved in a play that satirised the venue of his opera and the girls who sang in it."